adeckmyn/maps/README.md

 ##ADDITIONS

 - v3.1 includes support for 'SpatialPolygons' and 'SpatialLines' classes.
-Such objects can either be passed to map() directly or first be converted to a map-type list with the new functions 'SpatialPolygons2map()' and 'SpatialLines2map'.
+Such objects can now either be passed to map() directly or first be converted to a map-type list with the new functions 'SpatialPolygons2map()' and 'SpatialLines2map'.
+These functions do not copy all the information present in the original data: only polygon names and co-ordinates are preserved.

 - A new databse 'lakes' has been added.
 The standard 'world' map no longer contains any lakes.